OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 -  Imperfect by design: sometimes, the developers never intended to have a perfect restart functionality, which means the results are not exactly the same as without the restart.
-Writing a correct restart functionality is in many cases far from easy.
+Writing a correct restart functionality is often far from easy.

 Some tips when you notice the restart is imperfect: